kletobias/p2022/_projects/automation-using-a-test-harness-br-for-deep-learning-br-part-1.md

     </div>
 </div>
 <div class="caption">
         Image[2]: Changes in the loss function.
-Plot shows, that additional parameters need to be specified, in order to make this plot of any use.
+Plot shows that additional parameters need to be specified, in order to make this plot of any use.
 </div>